sea-grass/serve/README.md

 ## Alternatives

 Serve is meant to be used as a local development tool to serve files via localhost only.
 If you are looking for a static server to run on your production system, this is not it.
-Instead, consider something like nginx.
+For production, consider something like nginx.

+An alternative you could consider is the [Python 3 built-in module `http.server`](https://docs.python.org/3/library/http.server.html).

 ## Contributions